amperity/amperity-docs/amperity_reference/source/attribute_revenue_intervals.rst

 .. attribute-order-revenue-intervals-segment-start

 You can access order revenue intervals directly from the **Segment Editor**.
-To add these attributes to your segment, click **Add criteria**, select the **Transaction Attributes Extended** table, select an order revenue interval, and then apply a condition.
+To add these attributes to your segment, To add these attributes to your segment, click **Add condition** and then **Add attribute**.
+Select the **Transaction Attributes Extended** source, select an order revenue interval, and then apply a condition.

 .. attribute-order-revenue-intervals-segment-end